GrzegorzWziatek/strava-stats/README.md

 * open app in your terminal or cmd.
 * follow application instructions
 * if you will open by doubleclick it will save report data to your home direcotry
+* macos/linux user might need to run `chmod +x` on release file in order to allow executing it